John Dawson, 2nd Earl of Portarlington

-John Dawson, 2nd Earl of Portarlington (26 February 1781 – 28 December 1845) was a British Army officer who fought in the Napoleonic Wars.
+Colonel John Dawson, 2nd Earl of Portarlington (26 February 1781 – 28 December 1845) was a British Army officer who fought in the Napoleonic Wars.

 Family

 He was the son of John Dawson, 1st Earl of Portarlington (1744–1798) who had been created Earl of Portarlington in 1785.
 His mother was Lady Caroline Stuart (before 1763–1813) the fifth daughter of John Stuart, 3rd Earl of Bute.

 Career

 He began his career as an ensign in the 20th Foot in March 1798 and was promoted to Lieutenant in December of the same year.
 On 24 March 1800 he was promoted to captain in the 46th Foot before transferring to the 23rd Light Dragoons.
 After a spell as a major in the 4th Garrison Battalion and as a lieutenant colonel in the 10th Foot he returned to the 23rd Dragoons on 6 April 1809.

 Dawson served during the Peninsular Campaign and at the Battle of Talavera.